kailanak1/aMUSEme/README.md

 3. From your terminal, type:
 - ```$ npm install```
 - ```$ npm start```
-4. Use the button to generate new characters!
+4. Navigate to Character Generate and press submit to generate a list of characters or use the Plot organizer!

 ## Author
 Kailana Kahawaii